 Am I miscarrying?
 Will my hedonistic prays be answered?
 Fuck, what if I’m miscarrying?

 I rapidly walked outside the TCF and sprinted to the nearest portajohn.
 The tan portashitter, as it is so lovingly called by the Marines, was silhouetted against the backdrop of the never-ending desert.
 The moon shone directly from behind, so when I opened the door, I could see nothing; but boy, I could smell it.
 Attempting to adjust my eyes to the darkness, I realized that it was an Afghan portashitter.
 There was no place to stand on the inside; an individual had to climb atop the plastic cover that occupied the space generally used for standing.
 Once the individual had climbed inside, I realized they had to drop trow and squat over the giant hole in the center of the cover.

 Mouth aghast, I decided against climbing atop the plastic cover in the darkness and tried looking for some toilet paper to wipe myself to see if I was bleeding.

 I sighed and gave up, unbuckling my pants.
 I stuck my right hand down my pants and slid my fingers inside of myself.
 Pulling them out, gingerly avoiding all articles of clothing, I lifted my fingers up and tried to see what color the substance was.
 The moon’s light was bright enough to show…

 I pulled my fingers apart and watched the sticky liquid pull and expand between my fingers.
 It was so sticky that it didn’t break apart.
 I could see the moon between the clear gloop.

 Look, the moon is shiny.

-Half hysterical, I wiped my fingers on my cammies, buckled my pants back up with a few loud clings of the belt buckle, and headed back inside.
+Half hysterically cackling, I wiped my fingers on my cammies, buckled my pants back up with a few loud clings of the belt buckle, and headed back inside.